Disaster Loan Program

 From May through September, clients receive a handcrafted bouquet each month or bi-monthly, which may be delivered (if local) or picked up.
 The first delivery includes a glass vase the customers keep, along with a plastic bucket for future deliveries.

-However, the Storms needed an internet presence to showcase their business to the wider public and allow customers to purchase online.
+However, the Storms needed an internet presence to showcase their business to the wider public and enable customers to make purchases online.
 A fellow grower told Jenny about the Southeast Kentucky Economic Development Corporation (SKED) and its proven mission of helping small businesses succeed.

 Within a week, the Storms met with SKED’s small business training team, received the nonprofit’s free business coaching services, and began experiencing a new level of growth in their company.